fluent/fluent-plugin-opensearch/README.Troubleshooting.md

 2018-10-31 10:00:57 +0900 [error]: #7 [Faraday::ConnectionFailed] Connection reset by peer - SSL_connect (Errno::ECONNRESET) {:host=>"<ES-Host>", :port=>9400, :scheme=>"https", :protocol=>"https"}
 ```

-The above logs indicates that using incompatible SSL/TLS version between fluent-plugin-elasticsearch and nginx, which is reverse proxy, is root cause of this issue.
+The above logs indicates that using incompatible SSL/TLS version between fluent-plugin-opensearch and nginx, which is reverse proxy, is root cause of this issue.

 If you want to use TLS v1.2, please use `ssl_version` parameter like as: